spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 I'm going to try my hardest to not get too cynical here, so, first up let's get this out there to start with.
 I think technical recruitment is in a very bad state!
-It has been for a long while.
+It has been for a long while (since 2010 at the very least).

 > Let's call it job hunting/talent finding fatigue, as we as
-> developers have fatigues in other areas, this isn't one of our own
+> developers have fatigues in other areas, however this isn't one of
-> making.
+> our own making.

 Starting out on a job hunt and getting your CV out there will generate a lot of calls where the most irrelevant keyword on your CV will